the-reefshark/tp/docs/UserGuide.md

 We're sure that you're excited to start using KanBug Tracker!
 Before that however, there are some terms and parts of the application that you need to be familiar with to make the best out of your KanBug Tracker experience.

 We have divided this section into three.
-The first section introduces the various aspects of KanBug Tracker's **Graphical User Interface (GUI)**.
-The second section explains what a **bug is and explains its various parts**.
-The third section focuses on how the **user interacts with the application** and introduces some key ideas that users need to know.
+The first subsection introduces the various aspects of KanBug Tracker's **Graphical User Interface (GUI)**.
+The second subsection explains what a **bug is and explains its various parts**.
+The third subsection focuses on how the **user interacts with the application** and introduces some key ideas that users need to know.

 ### 4.1 Understanding the Graphical User Interface